mkmarek/forex.analytics/README.md

 ]
 ```

-Where **buy** stands for whether the specific trade was made on a proffit from a
+Where **buy** stands for whether the specific trade was made on a profit from a
 rising or falling market.

 **Revenue** is the the revenue that was obtained at the end of a trade.

-**MaximumLoss** desribes how far the price movement went against the wanted direction.
+**MaximumLoss** describes how far the price movement went against the wanted direction.
-**MaximumProffit** desribes how far the price movement went on the wanted direction.
+**MaximumProfit** describes how far the price movement went on the wanted direction.
-**start** and **end** ar the candlesticks describing the boundaries of a given trade.
+**start** and **end** are the candlesticks describing the boundaries of a given trade.
+**ProfitBeforeLoss** indicates whether the maximum profit was reached before maximum loss

 Roadmap
 ---------------